Public-Private Partnership Pros and Cons

 - Public-private partnerships that reduce costs potentially can lead to lower taxes.

 P3s also have some drawbacks:

 - Every public-private partnership involves risks for the private participant, who reasonably expects to be compensated for accepting those risks.
 This can increase government costs.

-- When there are only a limited number of private entities that have the capability to complete a project, such as with the development of a jet fighter, the limited number of private participants that are big enough to take these tasks on might limit the competitiveness required for cost-effective partnering.
+- When there are only a limited number of private entities that have the capability to complete a project, such as constructing a high-speed rail system, the relatively small field of bidders might mean less competition and thus less cost-effective partnering.